 Having shielded for over a year, this has inevitably changed her way of working, thinking and the feeding of her imagination.
 Colour and texture, the use of mixed media (oils, acrylic inks, watercolour, collage, found objects, poetry) remain key factors in her work but she, like many others, has experienced a strengthened appreciation for the beautiful countryside and the richness of nature that thrives in her local landscape and her own garden.

-She has used this enforced isolation to take part in many workshops and online courses with some of the painters whose work she particularly admires.
-Now bursting with ideas, she hopes that her latest virtual exhibition for Oxfordshire Artweeks in May 2021 will encapsulate some of the themes that have become important to her and might touch the souls of others.
+She has used this enforced isolation to take part in many workshops and online courses with some of the respected painters whose work she particularly admires.
+Now bursting with ideas, she hopes that this small virtual exhibition for Oxfordshire Artweeks in May 2021 will start the journey of exploring new and old themes that have become important to her and others over the past year.

-Although her exhibition is only virtual this year, Susan loves meeting other art lovers and artists so if you would like to make an appointment to visit her studio during Artweeks 2021, please contact her to make an appointment.
+Although her exhibition is only virtual this year, Susan loves meeting other art lovers and artists so if you would like to make an appointment to visit her studio in a Covid secure environment, please contact her to make an appointment.